Bered, Beer-la'hai-roi, Kadesh, Massah and Meribah, Mount Hor, wilderness of Zin, way of the Atharim (Map proposals for)

 Below, two maps (1922.
 Palestine.
 Bartholomew.
 London.
 The Times) showing Edom's northern border to be south of Beersheba and Arad, Khashm Zanna (my wilderness of Zin/Zinah/Senna) is at the edge of this border:

-Below, another map showing Edom's northern border to be south of Beersheba and Arad and embracing the area of Khashm Zanna (on other maps).
-Khirbet Abu Tellul el Medbah, Khurbet el Milh, and Jebel Tulul are also in Edom on this map
+Below, another map showing Edom's northern border to be south of Beersheba and Arad (Hormah being the name given the area about Arad in Nu 21:3) and embracing the area of Khashm Zanna (on other maps).
+Khirbet Abu Tellul el Medbah, Khurbet el Milh, and Jebel Tulul are also in Edom on this map.
+Edom's border ("toward the border of Edom in the south") is based on Joshua 15:21-32, which lists Beersheba and Hormah.

-Below, another map showing Edom's northern border as being south of Beersheba and Arad, placing Khashm Zanna (the area WNW of Aroer) within Edom's northern border (Molada is Arabic Milh):
+Below, another map showing Edom's northern border as being south of Beersheba and Arad (Arad's area called Hormah) placing Khashm Zanna (the area WNW of Aroer) within Edom's northern border (Molada is Arabic Milh):

-Below, Kh. el Lekiyeh (khirbet el Lekiyeh) north of Beersheba.
-El Ghiara (Beth Phelet for the cartographer), modern Israeli Tel `Ira (An Iron Age II settlement) is W of el Ghurra (not on this map) which I propose to be Mount Hor.
-It lies just SW of Arad.
-Arad's king attacked Israel while mourning Aaron's death at Mt.
-Hor suggesting it was within striking distance by the king of Arad while Israel was on the way of Atharim and Hormah and Hor (Nu 21:1; 33:40) (Palestine.
+Below, Kh. el Lekiyeh (Khirbet el Lekiyeh) north of Beersheba.
+El Ghurra (Beth Phelet for the cartographer), modern Israeli Tel `Ira (An Iron Age II settlement) is W of el Ghurra which might be Jagur (Joshua 15:21) said to be near Edom's border.
+It lies just SW of Arad (Palestine.
 1901.
 Edward Stanford.
 London. scale: 1:684,288).

 The biblical text confusingly states that Kadesh is in the wilderness of Zin and wilderness of Paran.
 If Zin be Khashm Zanna might Paran be preserved at Sahel el Farah in the drainage basin southwest of Arad?
 (For the below map, cf. The Palestine Exploration Fund Map.
 London 1878.
 Scale: 1:63,000.
-Sheet XXV)
+Sheet XXV)?
+If Meshash, meaning "cisterns" is Massah and Meribah (another name for Kadesh) could the five rock hewn cisterns have been recast by storytellers into Moses stricking a rock twice with his rod creating water for Israel's cattle?
+Cattle bones are documented for Tel Masos (1/3rd were sheep, 1/3rd goats, 1/3rd cattle) with similar ratios at Beersheba (Bir es Seba).

 Seely on Zin/Zinah as Senna, brackets [ ] are mine: